reza-nasirigerdeh/norm-torch/README.md

 # norm-torch
-**norm-torch** is a PyTorch-based simulation framework to compare the performance of popular convolution neural networks such as **ResNets** and
+**norm-torch** is a PyTorch-based simulation framework to compare the performance of popular convolutional neural networks such as **ResNets** and
 **VGGNets** using different normalization layers including **BatchNorm**, **LayerNorm**, **GroupNorm**, and **NoNorm** as baseline.

 **The code of KernelNorm, our proposed normalization layer, is coming soon.**